quityQ/bachelor/diary.md

 # 25.04.
 I started with defining a new target "unhealthy" using the zscore as a base and calling any observation a zscore lower than 3 "unhealthy".
 This resulted in a well balanced datset with almost a 50/50 split.
 I also decided to only use the 3rd standard deviation dataset going forward.
 It's still large, more complete, and outliers have been removed.
 At the very end I could always do another regression with the full dataset for comparison, but using a stable, balanced set makes it easier to find a good model.
 I decided to automate the VIF analysis by moving the code into a function, this seems to be easier than redoing the manual steps again with the new dataset.

+at the end of the day I had a logreg model with decent results.
+I created a second model after splitting the data into a training and test set.
+The results ended up spightly worse.
+The next step would be to continue with other models (forest then SVM).